 This post is the third post in our Decoding Open Data series.
-The foundation of this series is our slideshare, which examines the open dataset and provides key insights and analytics about the 2011 Census.
+The foundation of this series is our deck, which examines the open dataset and provides key insights and analytics about the 2011 Census.

 These blog posts provide context around the Census – how it was created, how it is conducted, and how it has developed over time.